apache/mxnet/docs/tutorials/python/module_to_gluon.md

 With Gluon, the preferred method is to use a [`DataLoader`](https://mxnet.incubator.apache.org/api/python/gluon/data.html?highlight=dataloader#mxnet.gluon.data.DataLoader) that makes use of a [`Dataset`](https://mxnet.incubator.apache.org/api/python/gluon/data.html?highlight=dataset#mxnet.gluon.data.Dataset) to asynchronously prefetch the data.

 The Gluon API offers you the ability to efficiently fetch data and separate the concerns of loading versus holding data.
 The DataLoader role is to request certain indices of the dataset.
-The Dataset role is to hold onto data.
+The Dataset has ownership of the data.
-The `Dataset` data can be in or out of memory, and the `DataLoader` role is to request certain indices of the dataset, in the main thread or through multi-processing workers and batch the data together.
+The `Dataset` data can be in or out of memory, and the `DataLoader` role is to request certain indices of the dataset, in the main thread or through multi-processing (or multi-threaded) workers and batch the data together.

 ```python
 dataset = ArrayDataset(train_data, train_label)